 By definition, everything Legacy builds is a long-span structure.
-Long span is defined by the width of the building, the span of the roof frame across the entire structure.
-Anything more than 20 meters is considered long span, but for Legacy that’s on the low side.
+Long span is defined by the width of the building and the span of the roof frame across the entire structure.
+Anything more than 20 meters is considered a long span, but for Legacy, that’s on the low side.
 These wide open structures are also known as clear span or free span buildings.

-A key component of our long-span buildings is that there aren’t central column supports, and that gives our customers unobstructed floor space.
+A key component of our buildings is that there aren’t central column supports, which gives our customers unobstructed floor space.

-Long-span buildings are for people (or organizations or horses) who need a lot of space.
-Good examples include sports facilities, warehouses, hangars, equestrian arenas and bulk storage.
+Long-span fabric buildings are for people (or organizations or horses) who need a lot of space.
+Examples include sports facilities, warehouses, hangars, equestrian arenas, and bulk storage.

 Professional Design and Installation

 Due to the nature of long-span construction, the framing members and trusses require special care for installation.
-Long-Span structures may need bracing during craning and construction to keep the materials true.
-Before constructing a long-span structure, make sure the contractor and building installation crews have experience working with buildings of similar size.
+These structures may need bracing during craning and construction to keep the materials true.
+Before constructing a long-span structure, ensure the contractor and building installation crews have experience working with buildings of similar size.

 Legacy, for example, uses our own crews for most installations, so their training and experience make them experts in long-span buildings.

-A licensed engineer should also be consulted in the planning and design stages of a long-span structure.
-The engineer will make sure that the building is structurally sound and meets local building codes.
-Because the roof of the structure is not supported with interior columns, the structure must be designed to withstand snow, wind, rain and seismic movement without excessive deflection.
+A licensed engineer should also be consulted on the structure's planning and design stages.
+The engineer will ensure that the building is structurally sound and meets local building codes.
+Because the roof of the structure is not supported by interior columns, the structure must be designed to withstand snow, wind, rain, and seismic movement without excessive deflection.

-For sports facilities, the appearance of a long-span structure inside is as important as the functionality of the structure.
+For sports facilities, the appearance of a long-span structure inside is as important as the structure's functionality.
 In these cases, an architect is typically part of the team designing the building.